 Secular homeschoolers, those from a religious background that is not Christian, and those who simply want some secular materials can find some real treasures by searching Amazon, eBay, and other web sources for textbooks.
-Getting hold of the teacher’s books can be troublesome sometimes, but it can be done.
+Getting your hands on the teacher’s manuals can be troublesome sometimes, but it can be done.
 In fact, for higher mathematics especially, as well as for other high school subjects, don’t neglect your local community college bookstore.
-You can often find some great things in these places.
+You can often find some great things in these places–and anyone can purchase things there.
 One semester of college is equal to one full school term of high school, so just spread the book out for a full term.
 (Sometimes a college text is scheduled for more than one semester, though, so ask and schedule your student’s work accordingly.)
-In the mathematics areas, you can often find the accompanying solutions manuals right on the shelves next to the texts.
+In the mathematics areas, you can often find the accompanying solutions manuals right there on the shelves next to the textbooks.
 Most of these publishers also make some wonderful web-based helps available to go with their texts.
 You usually only need the ISBN or a code from the book to access these helps.
 Sometimes, though, you need to purchase extra online access, so do be sure you check this before you buy something that has previously been used by someone else.

 During this panel on homeschool methods that I have been reminiscing about, usually the Charlotte Mason (CM) gal went after the traditional homeschooler because most people back then didn’t know who Charlotte Mason was.
 It turns out this 19th century English woman had a lot to say about education that was very Classical in nature.
 If you want to read more about this, head over to Ambleside to read up on the method.
 The best way to understand Charlotte’s philosophy of education is to read her books.
 Queen Homeschool and Simply Charlotte Mason offer some sweet products to help you homeschool in this manner.
 They are not the only ones though.
 A web search will yield more options.